mzaks/DataArchive/README.md

 }
 ```

-The good thing about this mechanism is that the ocnversion of the value to `Data` instance (which can be very computantionaly expensive) is happening on __key__ based queue.
+The good thing about this mechanism, the conversion of the value to `Data` instance (which can be very computantionaly expensive) is happening on __key__ based queue.
 Making us worry less about congesting the main thread.